The Evolving Role of DMOs as Placemakers

 Tourism and Economic Development

-In episode 117 of my podcast, I had the opportunity to interview Connie Stopher and Melissa Barry from Southern Idaho.
+Tourism and economic development often go hand-in-hand.
+In Episode 117 of Destination on the Left, I had the opportunity to interview Connie Stopher and Melissa Barry from Southern Idaho.
 At the time of the interview, they were the Executive Director of the Southern Idaho Economic Development Organization and Executive Director of Southern Idaho Tourism, respectively.
-Both on the show at the same time spoke volumes about how intertwined these organizations are.
-After the interview there was so much to take away from the conversation.
-Connie and Melissa talked about how tourism and economic development go hand-in-hand and shared some specific partnerships they have forged.
-They actively recruit people to live and work in the area and focus on inviting visitors to experience natural resources without damaging them.
-They explain that working together with all potential stakeholders is the only way to really get the job done.
+Both on the show at the same time spoke volumes about how intertwined these organizations are, exemplifying this relationship.
+Collaborative efforts between Southern Idaho Tourism and the local economic development organization have not only attracted visitors but also successfully invited new residents and businesses to the area.

 Traditionally, economic development offices look to build up small businesses through financial programs with low-interest loans.
 FLVC understood these businesses did not need more debt, they needed to generate revenue by re-opening and getting customers back in the door.